MUHAMMED-RIZWAN-P-S/EDA-on-Train-Dataset/README.md

-# Exploratory Data Analysis on a Train Dataset
+# Exploratory Data Analysis on Train Dataset

 Task:
 1. Perform exploratory data analysis on a dataset containing the average operating speed of popular trains in India.